skip-mev/connect/abci/preblock/oracle/math/README.md

 ## Overview

+> **Definitions**
+>
+> * **Price**: The price of an asset at a given time.
+> * **Delta**: The difference between the current price and the previous price.
+This can be positive or negative.
+> * **Aggregation Strategy**: The method by which the deltas are aggregated across multiple oracle sources.
+>
+> **Note**: The price aggregation strategy might vary based on the currency pair strategy utilized by the vote extension handler.
+For example, if the vote extension is implemented to submit a delta, the aggregation strategy must aggregate deltas.
+If the vote extension is implemented to submit a price, the aggregation strategy must aggregate prices.
+By default, the vote extension handler will submit deltas which are converted to real prices before being aggregated.
+This is the recommended approach.

 This module provides the default implementation for a price aggregation strategy across multiple oracle sources on-chain.
 It is designed to be used as the aggregation function for the `PreBlock` handler.
 This implementation can be used as a reference for other implementations.
 For a reference as to how these strategies can be implemented, please reference the [aggregator](../../../aggregator/README.md) module.

 ## Implementation